eason329/AMD-SATA-unsupported/README.md

 # AMD-SATA-unsupported

 The kext expands the original [AHCIPortInjector.kext](https://www.insanelymac.com/forum/files/file/436-ahciportinjectorkext/).
-This kext can now injects `AMD FCH SATA Controller` in AHCI mode, which is never supported by macOS. **This kext is intended to work on AMD system (especially AMD laptop).
-Putting this in any Intel system will not work!**
+This kext can now injects `AMD FCH SATA Controller` in AHCI mode, which is never supported by macOS.

+**This kext is intended to work on AMD system (especially AMD laptop), and does nothing in Intel system other than wasting the space!**

 Warning: The included `CtlnaAMDAHCIPort.kext`, which is based on `CtlnaAHCIPort.kext` **does not work** right now.